 - Evaluation or follow-up of caries and decay.

-– Assessment of those systemic or organ specific disorders, or otherwise unclassified indications that have generally accepted skin surface thermal signatures including:
+- Assessment of those systemic or organ specific disorders, or otherwise unclassified indications, that have generally accepted skin surface thermal findings or signatures include:

 - cerebral vascular disease in the distribution of the ophthalmic artery